 BRF provides a wide range of training for those wanting to start and develop Messy Churches, or those wanting to take their Messy church further - from introduction evenings and training days, to discipleship days, training for young leaders and weekends away.

-Learn about mission while engaging in mission.
+Learn about mission while leading mission.

 Crucible is for Christians with courage and imagination, who suspect: